isocpp/CppCoreGuidelines/CppCoreGuidelines.md

     void my_code()
     {
         // BAD: passing pointer or reference obtained from a nonlocal smart pointer
-        //      that could be inadvertently reset somewhere inside f or it callees f(*g_p);
+        //      that could be inadvertently reset somewhere inside f or its callees f(*g_p);

         // BAD: same reason, just passing it as a "this" pointer